 2.4 Determination of Elements in AAS

 The following elements may be determined directly by air/acetylene AAS: Ca, Mn, Fe, Cr, Cu, Pb, K, Na, and Zn.
 Principle of operation of Atomic Absorption Spectrometer using flame ionization dectector (FID) requires a liquid (digested) sample to be aspirated, aerosolized, and mixed with combustible gases, such as acetylene and air or acetylene and nitrous oxide (this test utilize acetylene and air).
-The mixture is ignited in a flame whose temperature ranges from 2100 to 2800 oC.
-During combustion, atoms of the element of interest in the sample are reduced to free, unexcited ground state atoms, which absorb light at characteristic wavelengths.
+The mixture was ignited in a flame with a temperature ranging from 2100 to 2800 °C. During combustion, atoms of the element of interest in the sample are reduced to free, unexcited ground state atoms, which absorb light at characteristic wavelengths.
 To provide element specific wavelengths, a light beam from a lamp whose cathode is made of the element being determined is passed through the flame.
-A photomultiplier detects the amount of reduction of the light intensity due to absorption, and this is directly related to the amount of the element in the sample.
+A photomultiplier detects the amount of reduction in light intensity due to absorption, which is directly related to the amount of the element in the sample.
 A series of standard solutions for each metal ions was prepared using deionized distilled water and stock solutions (1000ppm): 0.00, 0.20,0.50,0.60, and 1.00.
-To obtain accurate quantitative data, the regression coefficient of the standard calibration curve for each element was made greater than 0.9960.
-The Buck Scientific Atomic Absorption Spectrometer Model 210 VGP was use for this analysis.
+To obtain accurate quantitative data, the regression coefficient of the standard calibration curve for each element should be greater than 0.9960.
+A Buck Scientific Atomic Absorption Spectrometer Model 210 VGP was used for this analysis.

 2.5 In-Vitro Antioxidant Analysis